GiX007/mlp4cs/docs/dev_notes.md

 Rationale for exclusion: multi-domain turns produce None by design (single-domain pipeline), and conversational turns (greetings, goodbyes) have no task-oriented domain/intent.
 Including these as wrong predictions would unfairly penalize the pipeline for cases outside its design scope.

+**Pre-evaluation exclusion in `evaluate_experiment()`:**
+- SYSTEM turns: completely skipped (only USER turns trigger evaluation)
+- Goodbye/farewell turns: skipped when `gt_domains` is empty
+- These turns never reach `evaluate_turn()` at all

+**Averaging levels:**
+- Turn level: raw metrics (JGA=True/False, Slot F1=float)
+- Dialogue level: macro average over turns within dialogue (stored in `dialogues.json`, internal use only)
+- Dataset level: micro average over ALL turns directly (standard in MultiWOZ literature, used for reported results)
+- Per-domain: micro average over domain-specific turns only (comparable to overall dataset metrics)

 **Special averaging rules at dataset level:**
 - Hallucination: averaged only over turns where `entity_mentioned=True`
 - Policy: averaged over ALL turns (compliant turns count as 1.0)
-- Booking rate: dialogue-level only, excludes dialogues with no booking intent
+- Booking rate: dialogue-level fraction, excludes dialogues with no booking intent
+- Tomiinek metrics (Inform, Success, BLEU, Combined): merged into `dataset_metrics` after `evaluate_experiment()` returns, from `run_tomiinek()`
 - All other metrics: micro-averaged over all turns (standard in MultiWOZ literature)

-**Pre-evaluation exclusion in `evaluate_experiment()`:**
-- SYSTEM turns: completely skipped (only USER turns trigger evaluation)
-- Goodbye/farewell turns: skipped when `gt_domains` is empty
-- These turns never reach `evaluate_turn()` at all

 ---